 As the name suggests, a single premium policy means you'll only pay one large premium at the time of policy inception.
 After that, the policy is considered fully paid, and no further payments are required.
 However, many companies will enforce substantial charges if you wish to cash in the policy during the first few years.

 Whole life insurance is an excellent option for many people with long-term financial needs.
-However, while whole life is the right option for some individuals, it’s not for everyone.
-Learn more about the pros and cons of purchasing whole life insurance below.
+However, while it's the right option for some individuals, it's not for everyone.
+Learn more about the pros and cons of whole life insurance below.

 Pros of Whole Life Insurance